 In this mode, the gateway acts as a master on the subnetwork, and the serial communication takes place in a query-response fashion.
 The nodes on the network are not permitted to issue messages unless they have been addressed by the gateway first.

-See also "Master Mode" on page 18.
+For more information about this mode, see "Master Mode" on page 19.